wailingko/Decadent-dough/src/content/about/index.md

   - title: "Bake"
     description: "Everything tastes better when it's fresh out of the oven."

-  - title: "Tell"
+  - title: "Share"
     description: "Learning whilst trying out different recipes at home."

 ---

-A passionate home baker who is exploring social media to discover delicious baking recipes.
-I have a slight preference for savoury bakes but somehow end up making sweets that I share with others.
+A passionate Dough lover who is continuously exploring social media to discover delicious baking recipes.
+I have a slight preference for savoury bakes but somehow end up making lots of sweets that I share with others.
 I have created this blog to keep track of what I have tried.
 Enjoy the Decadent Dough Diaries!